 Is the Dog Stray, Feral or Lost?

-It’s hard to know if a found dog is a stray, feral, or lost until a search is done for the dogs possible owner.
-Any dog can show fear towards strangers or have a positive association with strangers who offer treats.
+It’s hard to know if a found dog is a stray, feral, or lost until a search is done for the dog’s possible owner.
+Any dog can show fear towards strangers or have a positive association with strangers who offer treats whether they have had dog training or not.
 There are feral dogs who are social and there are lost dogs who a fearful of people they don’t know.

 Most animal shelters operate on the assumption that every found dog has an owner looking for them and they do their best to try to reunite them with their family and home.